Bedsheet Lifespan: How Long Bedding Lasts & Care Tips

 Average Life Span: 2-3 years

-Care instructions: Similar to polyester, wash using warm water then line dry or tumble dry on low heat.
-Limit the use of hot washes to cold or flu seasons only to prevent faster wear and tear.
+Care instructions: Similar to polyester, wash using warm water then line dry on low heat.
+Remember: do not tumble dry, bleach, or dry clean.
+Limit the use of hot washes to cold or flu seasons as well to prevent faster wear and tear.
 Bed sheets cotton may also fade and shrink in a hot wash, which is especially apparent in dark-colored sheets.

 Image by Engin Akyurt from Pexels